0cjs/hilbert-ps-proofchecker/doc/hirst-notes.md

 ### §1.6 A Proof System

-Proofs here are done in __the system L.__ A proof is a sequence of formulas with jusitifcations; each line is:
+Proofs here are done in __the system L.__ A proof is a sequence of formulae with jusitifcations; each line is:
 - an axiom of L (which is instantiated from an axiom schema);
 - result of applying Modus Ponens (MP);
 - a __hypothesis__ or a given formula, `G₁` etc.; or